I haven't forgotten about documenting the rest of it. I have written about the first two days here and here.

 Carin over at Forever in Blue Jeans is hosting "52 Weeks".
 This is a year long challenge to get Mom aka me or, in your case, you in a photo once a week unless of course you are a dad.
 Since we are behind the camera most of the time we have to make the effort to have a picture taken of us.
 It's a lot of fun.

 This photo of Melanie and I was taken at Austin's baseball game last week in Manchester, England.
 We had a fun time even though our team didn't win.

 Baseball is extremely uncommon in England, so to have found a team nearby is a blessing for our 3 boys.

 Go over to Carin's and give this blog carnival a try.

-I started “Joy in the Journey” about 4 years ago when I lived in England.
-We moved back a couple of years ago and life has changed in a few ways.
+I started “Joy in the Journey” about 9 years ago when I lived in England.
+We moved back in 2010 and life has changed in a few ways; well, it got busier.